segmentio/segment-docs/src/connections/destinations/catalog/optimizely-web/index.md

 5. Now, paste your Segment snippet below the Optimizely implementation on every page where you'd like to include Segment's JavaScript.
 Or, if you've implemented Optimizely in a separate file, ensure Segment loads only after Optimizely has been initialized.
 6. Finally, define any [`events`](https://docs.developers.optimizely.com/full-stack/docs/create-events) and [`attributes`](https://docs.developers.optimizely.com/full-stack/docs/define-attributes) in your Optimizely dashboard, and to associate `metrics` with the appropriate Optimizely Experiments.
 Segment maps `track` event names to Optimizely `eventName` - the `eventName` corresponds to an experiment `metric`.

-**Note:** If you are using Optimizely SDKs v1.x or v2.x require then the `attributes` that are passed in for a visitor with any `activate` or `isFeatureEnabled` call has to be the same as the `attributes` passed to any `track` made for that user id in order to be attributed on the Optimizely results page.
+**Note:** If you are using Optimizely SDKs v1.x or v2.x the `attributes` object that is passed in for a visitor with any `activate` or `isFeatureEnabled` call has to be the same as the `attributes` object passed to any `track` made for that user id in order to be attributed on the Optimizely results page.

 If you are using Optimizely SDKs v3+ or the React SDK, [Easy Event Tracking](https://blog.optimizely.com/2019/02/26/introducing-easy-event-tracking-the-easier-way-to-understand-and-optimize-the-customer-journey/) is enabled by default for decision events and setup does not require maintaining the attributes of a user as long as the user id stays the same to have those Optimizely `events` populated in the Optimizely results page.
 If you would like to segment your results by Optimizely `attribute` then make sure the `attributes` passed in for the `activate` and `isFeatureEnabled` calls match the `attributes` passed in for the `track` calls for that user id.